-Research and development expenses increased by \$8.2 million from \$338 thousand for the year ended December 31, 2020, to \$8.6 million for the year ended December 31, 2021.
-The increase was primarily due to increased external costs relating to our technical development and clinical trials and employee expenses relating to the hiring of personnel in our research and development team to support the requirements of increased clinical activities.
+Research and development expenses increased by \$9.3 million to \$29.8 million for the year ended December 31, 2023, from \$20.5 million for the year ended December 31, 2022.
+The increase was primarily due to an increase in clinical trial expenses as well as increased expenses relating to our technical development including device development, active pharmaceutical ingredient and drug product development and manufacturing.
+These increases have been partly offset by a decrease in expenses relating to nonclinical and regulatory compliance activities.
+Employee expenses increased by \$2.7 million primarily due to the hiring of personnel to support our research and development activities.